Venue ventilation for COVID-19

 Yes, there are a few world regions where cases of infection are currently very low.
 Such areas are already holding local in-person events, but safe inter-regional meetings are not possible.
 Even in these places, the meeting industry is not back to the “old” normal.

 Some industry members have been trying mightily to claim that useful in-person meetings can occur during this pandemic if we take severe precautions, which include social distancing and face mask use.
-I have written earlier why I believe that the vast majority of meetings produced under these conditions, even if they are executed flawlessly from a safety standpoint, are not worth attending.
+I have written earlier about why I believe that the vast majority of meetings produced under these conditions, even if they are executed flawlessly from a safety standpoint, are not worth attending.

 And, as we’ll see, there will not be a meeting industry new normal.